Reposted Feb 10, 2023

-What is mission-driven marketing?
-Basically when an organization uses its core mission as the foundation and focus of its marketing communications.
+Mission-driven marketing is when an organization uses its core mission as the foundation for its marketing communications.

 You may assume that mission-driven marketing can apply only to nonprofit organizations.
 However, it isn’t just for nonprofits.
-In recent years we’ve seen more and more businesses of all shapes and sizes embracing mission-driven marketing as the foundation of their marketing efforts.
+In recent years we’ve seen more businesses embracing mission-driven marketing as the foundation of their marketing efforts.

 Businesses with strong mission-driven marketing philosophies

-A couple examples of companies using mission-driven marketing extremely well include:
+A couple of examples of companies using mission-driven marketing exceptionally well include:

-United by Blue, a Certified B Corp clothing, accessory and camping tool purveyor that doubles as your local coffee shop.
-They’ve committed to remove all single-use plastics from their supply chain by the end of 2020, organize community clean-ups, and preach the sustainable nature of their materials.
-Check out their website for a case study on how to implement a mission driven marketing philosophy into your online hub.
-Here’s a picture from their website if you’d like to continue reading instead.
+United by Blue is a Certified B Corp clothing, accessory, and camping tool purveyor that doubles as your local coffee shop.
+They’ve committed to reduce their use of single-use plastic, organize community clean-ups, and preach the sustainable nature of their materials.
+Check out their website for a case study on implementing a mission-driven marketing philosophy into your online hub.

-Triple Bottom Brewing, who are aptly named after their “triple bottom line” business philosophy of prioritizing “people, planet, and profit” all into their bottom line.
+Triple Bottom Brewing, who is aptly named after its “triple bottom line” business philosophy, which means they prioritize “people, planet, and profit” in its bottom line.
 Located at 9th and Spring Garden in Philadelphia, they work with various nonprofits, including the Youth Sentencing and Reentry Project to find job applicants who have struggled with finding employment due to their incarceration or even homelessness.

 Both of these mission-driven companies are based in Philly, so be sure to show your support!

 And don’t feel boxed into any one type of method for showing your support towards a cause.
 Many businesses donate a percentage of profits towards charitable causes as a way to align with a deeper mission.
-But practices such as the ones implemented by the companies above resonate strongly with audiences as well.
+But practices like those implemented by the companies above resonate strongly with audiences.
 Don’t be afraid to get creative, there are plenty of causes out there that your brand can align with as part of an overarching marketing philosophy.
 The more niche you can get, the better.

 How to do mission-driven marketing well as a nonprofit organization or business.

-So now that we’ve talked a bit about why these companies use mission-driven marketing, let’s talk about how to do it well.
+Now that we’ve discussed why these companies use mission-driven marketing, let’s discuss how to do it well.

 1. Tell a story.

 Nobody likes a fraud.
-If you’re going to allay your business with a mission-driven philosophy in order to create a marketable brand, make sure that it’s done for the right reasons.
+If you’re going to promote your business with a mission-driven philosophy to create a marketable brand, ensure it’s done for the right reasons.
 Draw inspiration from your organization’s past and tell a compelling story that inspired your organization to get involved.
-Telling stories are an age-old part of the human experience.
-We’re naturally drawn towards listening to great stories, and if you can make your client or customer correlate your organization with a compelling story, you’ll create credibility that won’t be forgotten any time soon.
+We’re naturally drawn towards listening to great stories.
+If you can make your client or customer correlate your organization with a compelling story, you’ll create credibility that won’t be forgotten anytime soon.

 2. Connect with people who align with your mission/story.

-It’s one thing to have a mission-driven marketing philosophy.
-But it’s a completely different thing to connect with people who have the same values.
-You’ll want to figure out where people who also have those same values hang out on the internet or in real life.
+It’s one thing to have a mission-driven marketing philosophy, but it’s an entirely different thing to connect with people who have the same values.
+You’ll want to figure out where people with those same values hang out on the internet or in real life.
 Focus on connecting with them in those spaces rather than trying to convince someone who doesn’t care about your mission to support your cause.
 A good place to find people who resonate with your mission is through interacting directly with them–through Meetup, an online forum, Reddit, etc. There’s no substitute for word-of-mouth, and the only way to get your mission and story out there is to actually tell people.

 3. Measure your success in quality over quantity